 For 40 years, Penn-Mar Human Services has stood as a steadfast advocate for people with intellectual and developmental disabilities (IDD) and their loved ones.
-We have grown from our early days of 12 founding families fighting for the full rights of citizenship, into a community of over 600 families and friends, who continue to advocate and organize.
-With your help, and through the simple task of joining our stories and efforts, we can create momentum!
+We have grown from our early days of 12 founding families fighting for basic opportunities for their adult children with IDD, into a community of over 600 families and friends, who continue to advocate for a more inclusive and equitable world.
+With your help, and by joining our stories and efforts, we can create momentum.

 Claudia Summerson – “Without Penn-Mar and the DSPs Abbie would not have an active life and the opportunity to live as independently as possible.
 Knowing someday we will no longer be here, we have the comfort knowing she will be taken care of . . .
 We need to focus on bringing awareness on how important and essential our DSPs are to the everyday lives of our individuals (keeping them safe/healthy) and why they deserve higher wages.”